Jonnyauk/Wonderflux/README.md

 develop bespoke WordPress themes for any purpose.

-What makes a child theme work is a single line in the top section of style.css - 'Template: wonderflux'.
+What makes a child theme work is a single line in the top section of style.css - `Template: wonderflux`.
 This lets WordPress know you want to use Wonderflux as a parent theme.

-Child themes can be as simple as a single style.css file, or include any number of files that override or add functionality to Wonderflux or your website.
+Child themes can be as simple as a single `style.css` file, or include any number of files that override or add functionality to Wonderflux or your website.
 A simple rule to remember is that if a core Wonderflux theme layout file exists in your child theme directory (eg header-content.php)